-Applicant's Response: Waste disposal has been adequately planned.
+Applicant's Response: The proposed use has been adequately planned for this location.

 Staff analysis: The adopted level of service for solid waste disposal should not be affected by the CUP.

 Section 62-1901(c)(2)(e): The proposed conditional use shall not cause the adopted level of service for potable water or wastewater applicable to the property or the area covered by such level of service, to be exceeded by the proposed use.